Division of Heroes would imply too large of a group, and just doesn't have the same ring to it.

-Redemption Equals Death: Penal Battalions' purpose according to their squad leader (While probably not as explicitly stated by their own chain of command, pretty much Truth in Television in action) who occasionally responds to the squad taking casualties in this manner.
+Redemption Equals Death: The Penal Battalions' purpose according to their squad leader (While probably not as explicitly stated by their own chain of command, pretty much Truth in Television in action), who occasionally responds to the squad taking casualties in this manner.

 Revolvers Are Just Better: Averted, the British Captain is armed with a Webley revolver, but his accuracy and damage with it is rather low.
 In fact, he will actually lose 1 on 1 to the Luger-wielding German Officer.

-Ridiculously Fast Construction: Justified for the Commonwealth from Opposing Fronts, as their buildings are actually vehicle-based command posts that can relocate as necessary.
-The Americans less so, as their buildings are adequately made and mostly consist of tarps and sandbags.
+Justified for the Commonwealth from Opposing Fronts, as their buildings are actually vehicle-based command posts that can relocate as necessary.
+The Americans to a lesser extent, as their buildings are mostly made of tarps and sandbags.
 Wehrmacht and Panzer Elite buildings, on the other hand, are concrete bunkers that come in crates.

 Random German infantryman, out of combat: ...I'm stuck on the Eastern Front, and so are fucking you!